lilleman ba4503b4d1

 filter menu · gate routes

-Keto is the single source of truth for roles.
-Coarse roles are Keto relations (e.g. role:admin#members@user:alice); the admin screens write them only to Keto.
-But the tokenizer's claims mapper can read only the identity, not call Keto — so at login the app reads the roles from Keto and refreshes a derived projection: a read-only copy written onto the identity's metadata_public for the tokenizer to see, which the template maps into the JWT roles claim.
-(It must be metadata_public, not metadata_admin: the session Kratos hands the tokenizer carries only public metadata — and the user can already read these coarse roles in their own JWT, so nothing is leaked.)
-That projection is a per-login cache, authoritative nowhere; nothing edits it by hand, and a stale one self-heals on the next login.
+Keto is the single source of truth for permissions, and the admin screens write them only there.
+But the tokenizer's claims mapper can read only the identity, not call Keto — so at login the app reads the permissions from Keto and refreshes a derived projection: a read-only copy on the identity's metadata_public, which the template maps into the JWT permissions claim.
+It must be metadata_public, not metadata_admin — the session Kratos hands the tokenizer carries only public metadata, and the user can already read these permissions in their own JWT.
+The projection is a per-login cache, authoritative nowhere; a stale one self-heals on the next login.

 Two trade-offs — both deliberate

-• Role changes lag by up to one TTL (~10m).
-Gating reads the JWT, not Keto, so a granted or revoked role only takes effect when the token is next minted (re-login or TTL refresh).
-For an admin tool this is intentional — the alternative is a Keto call per request, which we traded away.
-For instant revoke, turn on the optional revocation denylist — it closes the gap for security-critical cases without putting Keto back on the hot path.
+• Permission changes lag by up to one TTL (~10m).
+Gating reads the JWT, not Keto, so a change takes effect when the token is next minted.
+For instant revoke, turn on the optional revocation denylist.

 • Ory is on the critical path for sign-in.
 If Kratos is down no one can log in; if it stays down past the TTL, existing sessions can't refresh and the UI goes dark.
-That's the direct consequence of being stateless and delegating identity — no local fallback, by design.
-Run Ory with the availability you'd give any auth provider.
+Run Ory with the availability you would give any auth provider.

 Instant revoke: the optional denylist

 Off by default; turn it on with REVOCATION_DENYLIST=true (src/auth/denylist.ts).
-For security-critical revoke (offboarding, a compromised account) the ~10m role/session lag above is too long.
-When enabled, an admin deactivating or deleting a user, or granting/revoking a role to a user, records that subject as revoked-now; the hot path then rejects every token for it minted before the revoke and forces a re-mint — which re-reads roles from Keto, or clears a now-dead session.
-A fresh re-login (its JWT issued after the revoke) passes, so a role downgrade lands immediately without locking the account.
+When enabled, an admin deactivating or deleting a user, or granting/revoking a permission to a user, records that subject as revoked-now; the hot path then rejects every token for it minted before the revoke and forces a re-mint — which re-reads permissions from Keto, or clears a dead session.
+A fresh re-login passes, so a downgrade lands immediately without locking the account.

-It's an in-memory, auto-evicting map — no database, like the JWKS cache, so it stays inside the stateless model.
-Entries self-evict after REVOCATION_TTL_SEC (default 900s ≥ the 10m token TTL + skew), by which point any pre-revoke token has expired anyway.
-The check is pure CPU — Keto stays off the hot path.
-Two deliberate bounds: it's instant on the single instance that handled the revoke (across replicas/restarts the guarantee falls back to the token TTL — back the denylist with a shared store for hard multi-instance instant-revoke), and a group membership change is transitive across many users, so it's left to lag — deactivate the user, or use a direct user-role change, for an instant effect.
+It is an in-memory, auto-evicting map — host-owned state would break the stateless core — and the check is pure CPU, keeping Keto off the hot path.
+Entries self-evict after REVOCATION_TTL_SEC (default 900s ≥ the 10m token TTL + skew).
+Two bounds: it is instant only on the single instance that handled the revoke (elsewhere the guarantee falls back to the token TTL — back it with a shared store for hard multi-instance revoke), and a group membership change is transitive across many users, so it is left to lag.

 Three tiers of "may I?"